 Here are some of the benefits of the alternative certification programs:

-- Aspiring teachers can obtain graduate degrees in less than a year, setting them up for advancement opportunities beyond classroom teaching.
+- Aspiring teachers can obtain graduate degrees in less than a year, which opens up advancement opportunities beyond classroom teaching.

-- Educators get the opportunity to be mentored by experienced teachers while earning.
+- Educators get the chance to be mentored by experienced teachers while earning.

 - Alternative certification programs offer flexible schedules, including online, evening, and part-time courses.